cyberfolk/laravel-dc-comics/README.md

 </div>

 ## Milestone
-- [x] Creare un progetto Laravel 9 per gestire un archivio di fumetti.
+- [x] Create a Laravel 9 project to manage a comic archive.
-- [x] Creare [app.blade.php](resources/views/layouts/app.blade.php) un file di layout in cui inserire la struttura comune di tutte le pagine del sito web
+- [x] Create [app.blade.php](resources/views/layouts/app.blade.php) a layout file in which to insert the common structure of all the pages of the website
-- [x] Strutturare il layout tramite partials.
+- [x] Structure the layout using partials.
-- [x] Aggiungere più pagine che condividono lo stesso layout
+- [x] Add multiple pages that share the same layout
-- [x] Creare la rotta `comics` per visualizzare la lista di tutti i fumetti
+- [x] Create the `comics` route to display the list of all comics
-- [x] Recuperare i fumetti dal file [comics.php](config/comics.php) inserito nella cartella config
+- [x] Retrieve the comics from the [comics.php](config/comics.php) file placed in the config folder
-- [x] Riciclare il template Sass dall'esercizio [vite-comics](https://github.com/cyberfolk/vite-comics).
+- [x] Recycle the Sass template from the [vite-comics](https://github.com/cyberfolk/vite-comics) exercise.
-- [x] Tramite gli appositi comandi artisan creare un model con relativa migration e un resource-controller.
+- [x] Using the appropriate artisanal commands, create a model with relative migration and a Resource Controller.
-- [x] Definire le operazioni CRUD con le relative view: `index()`, `show()`, `create()` e `store()`
+- [x] Define the CRUD operations with the related views: `index()`, `show()`, `create()`, and `store()`
-- [x] Creare il seeder per la tabella **Comics** utilizzando il file in [comics.php](config/comics.php).
+- [x] Create the seeder for the **Comics** table using the file in [comics.php](config/comics.php).
-- [x] Tramite javascript, quando l'utente clicca sul pulsante "delete", chiedere conferma della cancellazione, prima di eliminare l'elemento.
+- [x] Via javascript, when the user clicks on the "delete" button, ask for confirmation of deletion before deleting the element.
-- [x] Validare gli input ricevuti in fase di creazione e modifica, rispondendo con errori chiari e in italiano.
+- [x] Validate the inputs received during the creation and modification phase, responding with clear errors and in Italian.
-- [x] Utilizzare le Request personalizzate per validare i dati
+- [x] Use custom requests to validate data

 ## Admin-page
 <img src="./public/screencapture-3.png"/>